yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Cilostazol forms colorless, needle-like crystals.
-As the oral drug Pletal, it is indicated for the reduction of symptoms of intermittent claudication.
-HUMAN EXPOSURE AND TOXICITY: The signs and symptoms of an acute overdose may include severe headache, diarrhea, hypotension, tachycardia, and possibly cardiac arrhythmias.
-ANIMAL STUDIES: No cardiovascular lesions were seen in rats following 5 or 13 weeks of administration of cilostazol at doses up to 1500 mg/kg/day.
-At this dose, systemic exposures (AUCs) to unbound cilostazol were only about 1.5 and 5 times (male and female rats, respectively) the exposure seen in humans at the maximum recommended human dose (MRHD).
-Repeated oral administration of cilostazol to dogs produced cardiovascular lesions that included endocardial hemorrhage, hemosiderin deposition and fibrosis in the left ventricle, hemorrhage in the right atrial wall, hemorrhage and necrosis of the smooth muscle in the wall of the coronary artery, intimal thickening of the coronary artery, and coronary arteritis and periarteritis.
-At the lowest dose associated with cardiovascular lesions in the 52-week study, AUC to unbound cilostazol was less than that seen in humans at the MRHD of 100 mg twice daily.
-In a rat developmental toxicity study, oral administration of 1000 mg cilostazol/kg/day was associated with decreased fetal weights, and increased incidences of cardiovascular, renal, and skeletal anomalies (ventricular septal, aortic arch and subclavian artery abnormalities, renal pelvic dilation, 14th rib, and retarded ossification).
-Cilostazol tested negative in bacterial gene mutation, bacterial DNA repair, mammalian cell gene mutation, and mouse in vivo bone marrow chromosomal aberration assays.
-It was, however, associated with a significant increase in chromosomal aberrations in the in vitro Chinese Hamster Ovary Cell assay.
-Dietary administration of cilostazol to rats and mice for up to 104 weeks revealed no evidence of carcinogenic potential.
-The maximum doses administered in both rat and mouse studies were, on a systemic exposure basis, less than the human exposure at the MRHD of the drug.
+Identification and Uses: Cilostazol forms colorless needle-like crystals.
+As an oral medication, priltazol (Pletal) is indicated for the relief of intermittent claudication symptoms.
+Human Exposure and Toxicity: Signs and symptoms of acute overdose may include severe headache, diarrhea, hypotension, tachycardia, and possible arrhythmias.
+Animal Studies: No cardiovascular complications were observed in rats after continuous administration of cilostazol at doses up to 1500 mg/kg/day for 5 or 13 weeks.
+At this dose, the systemic exposure (AUC) of free cilostazol was only approximately 1.5 times (male rats) and 5 times (female rats) of the human exposure at the maximum recommended human dose (MRHD).
+Repeated oral administration of cilostazol to dogs can lead to cardiovascular damage, including endocardial hemorrhage, left ventricular hemosiderin deposition and fibrosis, right atrial wall hemorrhage, coronary artery wall smooth muscle hemorrhage and necrosis, coronary intimal thickening, and coronary arteritis and pericoronary arteritis.
+In a 52-week study, at the lowest dose associated with cardiovascular injury, the AUC of free cilostazol was lower than that of the Maximum Recommended Human Dose (MRHD) of 100 mg twice daily.
+In a rat developmental toxicity study, daily oral administration of 1000 mg/kg cilostazol was associated with decreased fetal weight and an increased incidence of cardiovascular, renal, and skeletal malformations, including ventricular septal, aortic arch, and subclavian artery abnormalities, renal pelvis dilatation, 14th rib abnormalities, and delayed ossification.
+Cilostazol was negative in bacterial gene mutation, bacterial DNA repair, mammalian cell gene mutation, and in vivo mouse bone marrow chromosomal aberration assays.
+However, in an in vitro Chinese hamster ovary cell assay, cilostazol was significantly associated with an increased chromosomal aberration.
+No carcinogenicity was found in dietary cilostazol administration to rats and mice for up to 104 weeks.
+In rat and mouse studies, the maximum doses administered were all lower than the human exposure at the Maximum Recommended Human Dose (MRHD) based on systemic exposure.

 Hepatotoxicity

-Because no information is available on the use of cilostazol during breastfeeding, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
-If it is used by a nursing mother, monitor the infant for bruising and bleeding.
+Because there is no information regarding the use of cilostazol during lactation, other medications may be preferred, especially when breastfeeding newborns or premature infants.
+If the breastfeeding mother uses it, monitor the infant for bruising and bleeding.

 Protein Binding